August 8, 2022

 Follow these four steps – Plan, Say, Do and Check – to drive the right behaviors and enhance business performance through your communications with this simple communication planning model.

 Step 1: Plan

-Think about the problem/solution or behavior you’re trying to address; set communication objectives with your intended business results and your audience needs in mind.
+Think about the problem/solution or behavior you’re trying to address; set communication objectives with your intended business results and your audience's needs in mind.

 Questions to cover in your planning:

-- What is the goal of this communication?
+- What is the goal or desired outcome of this communication?

-- After this communication, what do I want my audience to Think, Feel, and Do?
+- After this communication, what do I want my audience to Know, Feel, and Do?